 The music ministry at St. Emile Parish is made up of a diverse group of volunteer people and groups that offer a variety of musical styles ranging from contemporary to traditional.
 New members are needed!
 Anyone who would like to join any of the choirs need only approach any of the current members after Mass.

 The St. Emile Parish Pastoral Council (PPC) is a group of parishioners who serve as a consultative body to assist and advise the pastor.
 It is the main body for lay leadership in the pastoral life of our parish and aims to engage and enable the whole parish community for fuller participation in the mission of the parish.
+Get more detailed information on this web site.

 This ministry is in two parts: